 Paraskevopoulos served in the Greek Army during the Balkan Wars and World War I. After the wars, he worked as an assistant to Professor Demetrios Eginitis at the National Observatory of Athens.

 Due to his work as a scholar, which concerned absorption spectra, or techniques that involve measuring the absorption of radiation, Paraskevopoulos went to the United States with a two-year fellowship in 1919, spending part of that time working at Yerkes Observatory in Wisconsin.

 In 1921, he returned to Athens where he became head of the Astronomy Department of the National Observatory with a goal to build a large telescope in Greece.

 However, due to the war between Greece and Turkey during that period and the political instability that followed, it soon became evident that the large telescope for the observatory would not materialize in the region, and the Greek astrophysicist looked elsewhere to continue his studies.

-So, in September 1923 he accepted an offer from Dr. Harlow Shapley to become the Superintendent of the Harvard Observatory’s Southern Station.
+Hence, in September 1923, he accepted an offer from Dr. Harlow Shapley to become the Superintendent of the Harvard Observatory’s Southern Station.

 The crater named after Paraskevopoulos

 Paraskevopoulos left this post due to a lack of funding, however, and went to Arequipa, Peru to work at Boyden Station, a branch of the Harvard Observatory, in hopes of finding a better location for the important scientific center.

 The decision was made to move Boyden Station to South Africa due to better weather conditions, and Paraskevopoulos served there as director from 1927 to 1951.